Traveling on your RV during summertime is a thrilling experience. All you need to beat the summer heat are some sweet tunes and a good AC.

 - Animals chewing on them

-Again, regular inspection and maintenance can really help to deal with such issues.
+Again, regular inspection and maintenance can help to deal with such issues.
 The longer you leave these problems unresolved, the more damaging it is for your AC unit.

 Can RV AC Be Charged?